-FG inaugurates FCCPC governing board, consumer protection tribunal - THE AUTHORITY NEWS
+FG inaugurates FCCPC Governing Board, Consumer Protection Tribunal - THE AUTHORITY NEWS

 The Federal Government has inaugurated the governing board of the Federal Competition and Consumer Protection Commission (FCCPC), with a charge on members to boost the activities of the organisation.

-Minister of Industry, Trade and Investment, Otunba Adeniyi Adebayo, who inaugurated the board on Thursday in Abuja, alongside the Competition and Consumer Protection Commission Tribunal, said the two bodies are crucial in achieving the development goals of the present administration.
+Minister of Industry, Trade and Investment, Otunba Adeniyi Adebayo, who inaugurated the board, alongside the Competition and Consumer Protection Commission Tribunal, in Abuja, said the two bodies were crucial in achieving the development goals of the present administration.

 He said the board has the responsibilities of monitoring staff performance, ensuring more accountability, among others.